BoarderGamez/Image-of-an-apple/README.md

-# Just an image of an apple with Tkinter and Pillow
+# Just an image of an apple

 A simple Python project that uses **Tkinter** and **Pillow** to display an image (`Apple.png`) in a GUI window.